kingjinho/DesignPattern/README.md

 }
 ```

-Still, there seem to be nothing wrong with the code.
+Still, there seem to be nothing wrong with the code even though your code starts looking somewhat not right.

+## Twist 3 - Change on change on change
 However, Both Samsung and Apple announced that the way assemble and test for both IPhone and GalaxyS is going to be different from now on.

 What would you do?